About the author

 I love writing capable and confident characters that thrive on finding their agency.

-Medium to slow burn is the name of the game, and I’m a research heavy writer because it’s important to me to get things not too hot, not too cold, but juuuuuust right.
+Slow burn is the name of the game, and I’m a research heavy writer because it’s important to me to get things not too hot, not too cold, but juuuuuust right.

 Fantasy and sci-fi are my main jam, though I do have some forays into contemporary settings as well.
-But I’m not a pulpy writer, so you can expect me to write many frowning reviews about pulpy books I read.
+I’m not a pulpy writer, so you can expect me to write many frowning reviews about pulpy books I read.

 So, what do you want to read?